paparabbit/kobalt/readme.md

 admin nav partial

+**admin template**

-admin template - need to update this file with the latest structure from app.blade.php
+need to update this file with the latest structure from app.blade.php Pull in  local version of tiny mce

 use force to overwrite